browserengineering/book/book/glossary.md

 __Event__: A way for JavaScript to observe that something has happened on the document, and customize its results.

-__Focus__: Ahe property of an __element__ being the highlight, or "focus", of user interaction, and therefore receiving keyboard events and being visually highlighted on the screen.
+__Focus__: The property of an element (sometimes in the web page, sometimes in the browser __chrome__) being the highlight, or "focus", of user interaction, and therefore receiving keyboard events and being visually highlighted on the screen.

 __Font__: A particular stylistic way of drawing a particular human language to computer screens.
-Arial is one common example for Latin-based langauges.
+Times New Roman is one common example for Latin-based languages.

 __IFrame__: A way of embedding a child __document__ within a parent, through a rectangular window on the screen reserved for it that participates in the